MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ### Use Copilot to generate the description

 To generate a flow description, navigate to the properties of the flow where you want to generate the description.
 Under the **Description** text area, select **Let Copilot create a description**.
-Copilot then analyzes your flow and populates the description with a summary of your flow.
+Copilot analyzes your flow and populates the description with a summary of your flow.

 :::image type="content" source="media/console/console_generate_description_with_ai.png" alt-text="Screenshot of the general properties of a desktop flow showing the generated flow description with Copilot." lightbox="media/console/console_generate_description_with_ai.png":::